Transport

 • All light rail and metro systems in major cities would operate 24/7.

-• HS1, HS2, HS3 etc. should be extended to cover Wales (Cardiff), North West (Liverpool), Yorkshire (Leeds – Phase 2b), North East of England (Newcastle), Scotland (Glasgow and Edinburgh) and Northern Ireland (Belfast).
+• HS1, HS2, HS3 etc. should be extended to cover Wales (Cardiff), South East England (Brighton), South West England (Bristol), East Midlands (Leicester), East Anglia (Norwich), North West of England (Liverpool and Manchester), Yorkshire (Leeds – Phase 2b and Sheffield), North East of England (Newcastle), Scotland (Glasgow and Edinburgh) and Northern Ireland (Belfast).

 • Investment in infrastructure to encourage rail freight rather than movement of freight by road.